Medically reviewed by:

 SA Content Team

-Methamphetamine, or meth, is both an addictive, illicit stimulant and a drug that is sometimes prescribed to treat ADHD.
-However, most individuals who abuse this substance do so in its illicit, crystal form, which looks like a shiny rock (National Library of Medicine).
-When used in this way, crystal meth is usually injected or smoked through a glass pipe.
+Methamphetamine, or meth, can be prescribed to treat attention deficit hyperactivity disorder (ADHD) but doctors do so rarely, as it has a very high potential for abuse and addiction.
+However, most individuals who abuse this substance do so in its illicit, crystal form, which has the appearance of a shiny rock or crystalline powder.
+When abused in this form, meth is usually injected or smoked through a glass pipe.

-People smoke or inject the drug in order to feel the euphoric high it can cause in large doses, but this behavior is extremely dangerous.
-Those who abuse meth often become addicted very quickly and experience other severe side effects of their abuse.
-Trying to quit meth without treatment is nearly impossible because of the severity of the withdrawal symptoms, cravings, psychological issues, and other problems associated with the drug.
+Individuals who abuse meth can become addicted very quickly and experience a number of severe consequences from their abuse.
+Attempting to quit meth without treatment is nearly impossible because of the severity of the withdrawal symptoms, cravings, psychological issues, and other problems associated with the drug.

 Meth abusers are often easy to spot.
-This is because the drug can cause a number of side effects, even when a person doesn’t abuse it every day.
-According to the Center for Substance Abuse Research, the common short-term effects of the drug include
+This is because the drug can cause a number of side effects, and signs of meth abuse, even when it is not used every day.
+Common short-term effects of the drug include:

 - A surge of energy

 - Uncontrollable jaw clenching

 Individuals who abuse meth will become more talkative and excited.
 Once the positive emotions wear off, their moods can change very quickly, causing them to become angry, hostile, and even violent.
 Binge abuse is common, and users often “crash” after staying up for days, sleeping for long periods of time and becoming incredibly depressed once the drug wears off.